steqeq/0000/docs/reference/env-variables.rst

 CLR environment variables
 =========================

-AMD Common Language Runtime (CLR) library contains source codes for AMD's compute languages runtimes: HIP and OpenCL™.
-The environment variables affecting this library can also effect HIP and OpenCL™ libraries or applications.
+AMD Common Language Runtime (CLR) library contains source codes for AMD's compute languages runtimes:
+``hipamd``: Contains implementation of HIP language ``opencl``: Contains implementation of OpenCL™ ``rocclr``:  Contains common runtime used in HIP and OpenCL The environment variables affecting the CLR library might affect HIP and OpenCL libraries or applications.
 These environment variables are listed in the following table:

 .. list-table::